VENUE – Shimna Integrated College The Lawnfield, King Street, Newcastle, Co Down, BT33 0HD. Irish Grid Ref: J374302 (N54.201448, E-5.893918)

 - Follow the country code: We are grateful for the goodwill and cooperation of the various land owners in the Mournes area.
 Please be sure to repay them by following the country code and being careful not to stray onto private property or damage fences and walls.

-Try to remember your team number – it will save you a lot of time at registration, start/finishes and at manned controls.
+Try to remember your team number – it will save you time at the manned controls.

 As the Score Class is a one day event there are a number of differences to the main instructions.
 The registration process will be the same and all the rules are the same although the kit list is slightly reduced.
-See the Rules and Equipment pages.
+See the Rules and Equipment sections on the website .

-- Kit bags – with food and dry clothes will be transported for you to the Finish.
+- Kit bags – with food and dry clothes will be transported for you to the Finish (camp site).
 Every care will be taken to keep them secure but bags and contents are left at your own risk.

-- Map Mark Up – At the Start Line you will be issued with a Control Description sheet similar to the other courses but with many more controls.
-You will also be given access to a master map with all the controls marked on it and which you can use to copy down the control locations onto your own map.
-(N.B.
-We do not provide teams with any form of map)
+- Map Mark Up – At the Start Line you will be issued with a Control Description sheet similar to the other courses but with many more controls plus the point value will be shown.
+You will also be given an A4 size map in waterproof paper with the controls and score points marked on it.
+This map is low quality and not to scale and is intended as an aid to route planning when used in conjunction with your full sized 1:25000 map.

 - Out on the Hills – You will have 6 hours to collect as many controls as you can in whatever order you like.
 The usual MM rules apply – you and your partner and all your kit must stay together at all times.
 This is for safety as well as competitive fairness and any breaches will be heavily penalised if not disqualified.

-- Penalty Points – You will lose 2 points from your score for every minute you overrun the 6hr limit.
+- Penalty Points – You will lose up to 10 points from your score for every minute you overrun the 6hr limit.
 This is common with other mountain marathon scoring regimes.

 - At the finish – you will download your SI Card and hand it in.
-You can then collect your MMM technical t-shirt (much coveted) and your kit bag and generally chillax until you and/or the shuttle bus are ready to go back to the College.
-We hope you will stay around for a while and share experiences with the 2 day teams who will have had similar navigational and route choice challenges.
+You can then collect your MMM t-shirt (much coveted) and your kit bag and generally chillax until you and/or the shuttle bus are ready to go back to the Event Centre.
+Warm drinks, refreshments and shelter will be provided so we hope you will stay around for a while and share experiences with the 2 day teams who will have had similar navigational and route choice challenges.